vgurianov/qm/docs/entanglement.md

 In conclusion, let's touch on one more topic.
 The UML2 SP language makes it possible to describe two more effects similar to quantum entanglement but of a completely different nature.
 1. Copy pointers.
-If we place copies of the object pointer in the extreme cells of the space, then we get the measurement correlation (or anti-correlation, if we define the get() method)
+If we place copies of the object pointer in the extreme cells of the space, then we get the measurement correlation (or anti-correlation, if we define the 'get()' method)
 ``` python
 head = MixOne()
 tail = head
 print(head.struc.state, tail.struc.state)
 ```
 2. Class variables.
 If you use class variables then for all instances these variables will have the same value.
-Let's define in the MixOne class a variable of the attr class and assign a value to it
+Let's define in the 'MixOne' class a variable of the 'attr' class and assign a value to it
 ``` python
 head = MixOne()
 tail = MixOne()